The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Related Work

-Adversary emulation and frameworks, such as Laccolith~\cite{orbinato2024laccolith}, PentestGPT~\cite{deng2024pentestgpt}, PentestAgent~\cite{shen2025pentestagent}, and language model-driven proposals for offensive planning and cyber deception~\cite{singer2025incalmo,singer2025perry}, rely on manually curated procedures, environment models, and execution logic that specify ordering, preconditions, and cleanup.
-Their evaluations are conducted on fixed or parameterized SUTs, often using standardized lab topologies or web application environments as benchmarks, which shows that reproducibility depends on the description of attacker behavior and the explicit specification of the SUT.
-Structured CTI provides technique identifiers and high-level behavioral context but requires an additional translation step before it can be executed as a multi-stage procedure.
-Our work asks whether such a model can be derived directly from the \stix{} representation itself.
-We evaluate the extent to which current \stix{}-encoded \attack{} data contains (or lacks) the procedural semantics required for automated emulation.
+Adversary emulation frameworks such as Laccolith~\cite{orbinato2024laccolith}, PentestGPT~\cite{deng2024pentestgpt}, PentestAgent~\cite{shen2025pentestagent}, and language model-driven proposals for offensive planning and cyber deception~\cite{singer2025incalmo,singer2025perry} base their evaluations on curated procedures, environment models, and explicit execution logic specifying ordering, preconditions, and cleanup.
+Their experiments operate on fixed, parameterized, or benchmarked SUTs, rather than deriving procedures or environments directly from \stix{} bundles.
+This demonstrates that reproducibility depends on detailed behavioral descriptions and explicit SUT specification.
+For example, PentestGPT studies LLM-guided offensive interactions on benchmark targets, while InCALMO evaluates multi-host planning and execution through an explicit task abstraction and execution layer.

+Standardization efforts are converging in a similar direction: OASIS CACAO playbooks~\cite{cacao2spec} provide a shareable format for security workflows, and MITRE CTID Attack Flow~\cite{attackflowctid} explicitly represents flows of \attack{} techniques.
+Our work is more focused and more diagnostic: we ask what portion of the procedural burden can be derived from \stix{} itself, prior to any analyst or model-assisted translation.
+Structured CTI provides technique identifiers and behavioral context, but still requires further translation before it can be executed as a multi-stage procedure.
+We therefore evaluate the extent to which current \stix{}-encoded \attack{} data contains, or omits, the procedural semantics needed for machine-actionable emulation.